selabhvl/dat110public/week2/week2.md

 ### Lab Week 2- Software tools installation

-The first task in the lab-exercises in the first week is to make sure that you have a **working installation** of the software tools that is to be used in the course.
+The first task in the lab-exercises in the first week is to make sure that you have a **working installation** of the software tools that are to be used in the course.
 In case of problems, contact one of the teaching assistants of the course.

 #### Exercise 0 - Textbooks